-If you are installing over an existing surface you will need to make sure that the surface is free of any imperfection and clean of debris.
+If you are installing over an existing surface, you will need to make sure that the surface is free of any imperfection and is clean of debris.
 Sometimes imperfections can be solved by patching with a waterproof patching compound.
 If you are installing over wood, make sure that the subfloor is at least 1.5 inches thick.
 If your subfloor is not that thick, you might want to add a concrete backer board layer to get the right floor thickness.
-Normally, concrete backer board comes in 1/4" or 1/2" thick.
-Remove all grease, oil dust, sealer or curing compound by sanding, scraping or chipping away any contaminants.
+Normally, the concrete backer board comes in 1/4" or 1/2" thick.
+Remove all grease, oil dust, sealer, or curing compound by sanding, scraping, or chipping away any contaminants.

 Lay the Floor

 The mortar should be applied using the flat side of the trowel first.
-Then, use the recommended notch trowel apply it at a 45-degree angle, spreading the mortar uniformly.
-Do continue this pattern but horizontally to maintain the same mortar height.
+Then, use the recommended notch trowel applying it at a 45-degree angle, spreading the mortar uniformly.
+Continue this pattern but horizontally to maintain the same mortar height.
 Spread only the amount that can be covered with tiles within the next 15 minutes.

 Installing the Tile

-If needed cut the tile with a nipper or wet saw.
-Use a pencil to mark the area that is ti be cut.
-Avoid using the center pieces of a tile, without any of the factory edges.
+If needed, cut the tile with a nipper or wet saw.
+Use a pencil to mark the area that is to be cut.
+Avoid using the centerpieces of a tile, without any of the factory edges.
 You don't need to be perfect if a cover will be installed on top of the tile that is about to be cut.

 Seal the Grout (Optional)